rohan193/Reference/SQL - Code structuring.md

 #SQL coding best practices

 <h3>1.
 Header – </h3>
-*Must include details of Author, code creation and modification date, purpose of code(details of project and analysis performed via the code)
+-Must include details of Author, code creation and modification date, purpose of code(details of project and analysis performed via the code)

 <h3>2.
 Input checks – </h3>
   a.
 List all the tables that shall be used for the analysis